Aliases for USP33 Gene

 GeneCards Summary for USP33 Gene

 USP33 (Ubiquitin Specific Peptidase 33) is a Protein Coding gene.
-Among its related pathways are Ubiquitin-Proteasome Dependent Proteolysis.
-GO annotations related to this gene include ubiquitin thiolesterase activity and ubiquitin-specific protease activity.
+Among its related pathways are Metabolism of proteins and Ubiquitin-Proteasome Dependent Proteolysis.
+Gene Ontology (GO) annotations related to this gene include cysteine-type endopeptidase activity and thiol-dependent ubiquitinyl hydrolase activity.
 An important paralog of this gene is USP20.